watsonpaul80/tipping_monster/README.md

 python cli/tmcli.py roi-summary --date YYYY-MM-DD --telegram python cli/tmcli.py chart-fi path/to/model_dir python cli/tmcli.py send-photo path/to/image.jpg

-Run `core/dispatch_tips.py` to send the day's tips to Telegram.
-Use `--telegram` to actually post messages and `--explain` to append a short "Why we tipped this" summary generated from SHAP values.

-## Tip Dispatch

-Run `core/dispatch_tips.py` to send the day's tips to Telegram.
-Use `--telegram` to actually post messages and `--explain` to append a short "Why we tipped this" summary generated from SHAP values.

 ## Tip Dispatch

 Run `core/dispatch_tips.py` to send the day's tips to Telegram.
 Use `--telegram` to actually post messages and `--explain` to append a short "Why we tipped this" summary generated from SHAP values.

 ```